-Government capital contributions: Government capital contributions relate to committed amounts to be paid by the State in a PPP arrangement.
+Government capital contributions: Government capital contributions relate to committed amounts to be paid by the State in a SCA.
 In general, if the government capital contribution is made upfront, the amount represents the nominal value of the payments that will be made when the project is commissioned.

-Present values of PPP other commitments: For the disclosure of both commissioned and uncommissioned present values of other commitments.
-If required, DTF could provide further guidance on the appropriate discount rate to be used based on the specifics of the arrangement.
+Present values of SCA other commitments: For both commissioned and uncommissioned service concession arrangements, the present value of the other commitments shall be disclosed.
+If required, DTF can provide further guidance on the appropriate discount rate to be used based on the specifics of the arrangement.

-GST for PPPs: Where there is evidence of invoices for the QSPs that separately identify the financing components, GST is not required to be added in respect of the financing component.
+GST for SCAs: Where there is evidence of invoices for the QSPs that separately identify the financing components, GST is not required to be added in respect to the financing component.
 However, where the invoices do not separately identify the financing component, the total QSP amounts for the commitment disclosure should be inclusive of GST.